 Marriott has provided us with key money of approximately \$6.5 million in the aggregate in connection with our acquisitions of the Courtyard Manhattan/Midtown East (\$2.5 million), the Courtyard Manhattan/Fifth Avenue (\$1.0 million) and the Torrance Marriott (\$3.0 million).
 Marriott purchased directly from us 3.0 million shares of our outstanding common stock in connection with our July 2004 private placement for an aggregate price of \$30.0 million.
-The value of these shares, based on the initial public offering price of \$10.50 per share, is \$31.5 million.
-In addition, concurrently with the completion of this offering, we are selling directly to Marriott 1,428,571 shares of our common stock at the initial public offering price.
+The value of these shares, based on the midpoint of the price range for the shares to be sold in this offering, is \$34.5 million.
+In addition, concurrently with the completion of this offering, we are selling directly to Marriott approximately 1,300,000 shares of our common stock at the initial public offering price.
+The actual number of shares being sold to Marriott will be an amount equal to the lesser of \$15.0 million divided by the initial public offering price of our common stock or that number of shares which, when combined with Marriott's holdings of 3.0 million shares of our common stock, will represent a 9.8% ownership interest in our company upon completion of this offering.